9x20 Centers,

 Floating

-holders allow a chamber reamer to self-align with the
+holders allow a chamber reamer to

 barrel.
 The floating